byrokrat/banking/README.md

 Introduction
 ------------
-*Banking* provides a way of parsing and validating bank account numbers from the swedish banking system.
+Banking provides a way of parsing and validating bank account numbers from the swedish banking system.
 It validates clearing numbers, the structure of the account number as well as check digits.
 It also defines value objects for account numbers, with formatting capabilities and methods for accessing the different parts of the account number and to identify the bank the number belongs to.

-*Banking* understands account number formats as released by BGC in [2016-10-31](https://www.bankgirot.se/globalassets/dokument/anvandarmanualer/bankernaskontonummeruppbyggnad_anvandarmanual_sv.pdf).
+Understands account number formats as released by [BGC](https://www.bankgirot.se/globalassets/dokument/anvandarmanualer/bankernaskontonummeruppbyggnad_anvandarmanual_sv.pdf) in **2017-08-15**.
 (If you find a newer release please open an issue on github.)

 Installation
 ------------